-Alternative I Alternative 2 Alternative 3 Alternative 4 Alternative 6840.04 D3; BLM-M-6840.04 E2).
+Alternative I Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 6840.04 D3; BLM-M-6840.04 E2).
 Outside of PHMA, but within (See above.)
 (See above.)
 (See above.)
 Surveys will be required prior to SGMAs and PACs, avoid removal authorizing discrete of sagebrush and minimize anthropogenic disturbances development that creates a within 4 miles of an occupied lek physical barrier to GRSG that is located in PHMA, but only movement; these areas may be in existing sagebrush. used by GRSG to connect to other populations or seasonal If an area is determined to be habitat areas.
 Exceptions shall be GRSG habitat (e.g., nesting, made for vegetation treatments brood-rearing, winter, transition), to benefit Utah prairie dog, mitigation will be considered as where the landscape will be part of the project level NEPA managed for both species. analysis and will be attached as conditions of approval to new Outside of PHMA, but within discretionary actions, if deemed SGMAs and PACs, consider noise necessary to protect the habitat and permanent structure (BLM Manual 6840.04 D 5). stipulations around leks.
-Measures that may be considered include those identified in Outside PHMA, after analyzing Appendix C. (Utah 2015 ARMPA) the impacts using the buffer distances identified in Appendix B Outside of PHMA, but within (Utah 2019 ARMPA) from a lek SGMAs and PACs, avoid removal that is located in PHMA, portions of sagebrush and minimize of State of Utah opportunity development that creates a areas will be managed with the physical barrier to GRSG following allocations: movement; these areas may be Fluid minerals will be open for used by GRSG to connect to leasing with CSU stipulations other populations or seasonal (noise and tall structures). habitat areas.
+Measures that may be considered include those identified in Outside PHMA, after analyzing Appendix C. (Utah 2015 ARMPA) distances identified in Appendix B Outside of PHMA, but within (Utah 2019 ARMPA) from a lek SGMAs and PACs, avoid removal that is located in PHMA, portions of sagebrush and minimize of State of Utah opportunity development that creates a areas will be managed with the physical barrier to GRSG following allocations: movement; these areas may be Fluid minerals will be open for used by GRSG to connect to leasing with CSU stipulations other populations or seasonal (noise and tall structures). habitat areas.
 Exceptions shall be Lands ROWs, permits, and made for vegetation treatments leases will be avoided, applying to benefit Utah prairie dog, avoidance criteria for noise where the landscape will be and tall structures. managed for both species.
-A Outside of PHMA, but within Avoid siting wind energy SGMAs and PACs, consider noise development in opportunity areas and permanent structure within the buffer distances stipulations around leks. identified in Appendix B (Utah supulations at outly leks.
-2019 ARMPA) from occupied GRSG leks that are in PHMA, if Outside PHMA, portions of State the lek buffer analysis as identified of Utah opportunity areas (see or otali opportunity areas (see in Appendix B (Utah 2019
+O CBUIMA I Avoid siting wind energy Outside of PHMA, but within development in opportunity areas SGMAs and PACs, consider noise and permanent structure identified in Appendix B (Utah stipulations around leks.
+2019 ARMPA) from occupied O seed BUMA GRSG leks that are in PHMA, if Outside PHMA, portions of State the lek buffer analysis as identified of Utah opportunity areas (see in Appendix B (Utah 2019